redmitry/oeb_general_docs/scientific/scientific.md

 objectively evaluate the relative scientific performance of the different participating resources.
-It is even possible to understand what are the software potential biases, strengths and weaknesses and/or under which conditions do they perform better or worse.
+It is even possible to understand what are the software potential biases, strengths and weaknesses and/or under which conditions do they perform better or worse..

 Importance of communities
 --------------------------------------------------